-The American Institute of Biological Sciences (AIBS) appreciates the opportunity to provide testimony in support of appropriations for the Smithsonian Institution, United States Geological Survey (USGS), United States Fish and Wildlife Service (USFWS), and Environmental Protection Agency (EPA) for fiscal year (FY) 2024.
-We encourage Congress to provide additional funding to the Smithsonian Institution in FY 2024, including at least \$60 million to the National Museum of Natural History with new funding to support scientific and curatorial work.
-We urge Congress to provide the USGS with \$1.85 billion in FY 2024, with at least \$395 million for its Ecosystems Mission Area.
-We further request that Science Applications (previously named Science Support) within USFWS be provided at least \$55.5 million in FY 2024.
-Lastly, we request that Congress provide EPA Science and Technology with at least \$967.8 million in FY 2024.
+The American Institute of Biological Sciences (AIBS) appreciates the opportunity to provide testimony in support of appropriations for the Smithsonian Institution, the United States Geological Survey (USGS), the United States Fish and Wildlife Service (USFWS), and the Environmental Protection Agency (EPA) for fiscal year (FY) 2025.
+We encourage Congress to provide additional funding to the Smithsonian Institution in FY 2025, including at least \$60 million to the National Museum of Natural History with new funding to support scientific and curatorial work.
+We urge Congress to provide the USGS with \$1.85 billion in FY 2025, with at least \$395 million for its Ecosystems Mission Area.
+We further request that Science Applications within USFWS be provided at least \$55.5 million in FY 2025.
+Lastly, we request that Congress provide EPA Science and Technology with at least \$876 million in FY 2025.